Book Appointments &

 The diagnosis of breast cancer can be established by carrying out the following:

-Breast examination: the doctor will check the breast for lumps and abnormalities
+Breast examination: The doctor will check the breast for lumps and abnormalities

-Mammogram: A mammogram is an X-ray of the breast and most commonly used to image the breasts
+Mammogram: A mammogram is an X-ray of the breast and is most commonly used to image the breasts

-Breast ultrasonography: it helps to understand if the lump is solid or fluid-filled.
+Breast ultrasonography: It helps to understand if the lump is solid or fluid-filled.

 Breast MRI: It uses magnet and radio waves to create a picture of the breast

 Biopsy: A small amount of tissue is removed from the breast with the help of a needle and studied under a microscope to understand the nature of breast cancer.
 A biopsy is the gold standard test for confirmation of cancer.